kakitone/finishingTool/README.md

 	python finisherSC.py destinedFolder MUMmer3.23 -o contigs.fasta_improved3.fasta
 [It will then output the alignment of improved3.fasta against contigs.fasta.
 The output will be shown in the terminal and in mappingResults.txt at the destinedFolder]

-4. You can always use -h to get the usage suggestion.
+d)You can always use -h to get the usage suggestion.

 	python finisherSC.py -h

-usage: finisherSC.py [-h] [-p PICKUP] [-o MAPCONTIGS] [-f FAST]
-                     folderName mummerLink

-FinisherSC : a repeat-aware tool to upgrade de-novo assembly with long reads

-positional arguments:
-  folderName
-  mummerLink

-optional arguments:
-  -h, --help            show this help message and exit -p PICKUP, --pickup PICKUP
-                        Picks up existing work (input is noEmbed.fasta, improved.fasta or improved2.fasta) -o MAPCONTIGS, --mapcontigs MAPCONTIGS
-                        Maps new contigs to old contigs(input is of the format of contigs.fasta_improved3.fasta which means
-                        improved3.fasta will be mapped back to contigs.fasta;
-                        Output can be found in mappingResults.txt in the destinedFolder;)
-  -f FAST, --fast FAST  Fast aligns contigs (input is True)

 ## Remarks ##